FOR A PENNY'S WORTH OF HAMLET

-Today we celebrate the birth of William Shakespeare, the first, or chief of our English literary saints, born this day, 23 April, 1564.
-Our English is infected with his phrases, with the delicate algebra of his poetry, his constructions, the whimsy of his adjectives, the verbs he nouned, the nouns he verbed, and the peculiar way he bends a metaphor much like a guitarist bends a note.
-Whether we like the poor man or not, whether we have committed his better known lines to memory or have little or nothing to do with this odd creature, he is inescapable.
-As one commentator wrote, “he is in the air we breathe.”
+Today we celebrate the birth of William Shakespeare, chief among our English literary saints, born this day, 23 April, 1564.
+Our English is infused with his phrases, with the delicate algebra of his poetry, his constructions, the whimsy of his adjectives, the verbs he nouned, the nouns he verbed, and the peculiar way he bends a metaphor much like a guitarist bends a note [present tense intentional].
+Whether we like the poor man or not, whether we believe he is who he says he is, whether we have committed his better known lines to memory or have little or nothing to do with this odd creature, this marvelously unexceptional little man, he is inescapable.
+As one commentator wrote, “he is in the air we breathe."

 To be, or not to be: that is the question: